Loading...

 How to consume english indian filter coffee | tea with milk and sugar without glucose spikes

-Add spices like cinnamon to your coffee or tea.
-Cinnamon can enhance flavor and may help in moderating glucose spikes.
+Add a dash of cinnamon to your coffee or tea.
+Cinnamon can enhance flavor and may help moderate blood sugar spikes.

 Stay Hydrated